thosgood/this-weeks-finds/markdown/101-150/week134.md

 8) Seth Major, "Operators for quantized directions", preprint available as [`gr-qc/9905019`](https://arxiv.org/abs/gr-qc/9905019).

-9) John Baez, "An introduction to spin foam models of BF theory and quantum gravity", in _Geometry and Quantum Physics_, eds.
+9) John Baez, "An introduction to spin foam models of $BF$ theory and quantum gravity", in _Geometry and Quantum Physics_, eds.
 Helmut Gausterer and Harald Grosse, Lecture Notes in Physics, Springer-Verlag, Berlin, 2000, pp. 25--93.
 Preprint available as [`gr-qc/9905087`](https://arxiv.org/abs/gr-qc/9905087).

 By the way, Barrett and Crane have come out with a paper sketching a spin foam model for Lorentzian (as opposed to Riemannian) quantum